temporalio/documentation/docs/java-helloworld.md

 To actually execute the Workflow and Activity functions, we need to run the Worker.
 The Worker, once running, will immediately start polling the Task Queue for Tasks.
 Since we only have one Workflow with one Activity, then the Worker will pick these up in their respective order and actually execute the functions, returning the output to the Workflow starter process.

 Right click on HelloWorldWorker and select Run.
 Another terminal will open inside of IntelliJ and you will see the Worker log each step it is taking.
 Since our Workflow is very simple it will finish executing the Workflow and Activity Tasks very quickly.
-Switch back to the starter terminal where you will then see "Hello World!" printed to the console.
+Switch back to the starter terminal to see "Hello World!" printed to the console.

 Congratulations you have successfully run a Temporal Workflow!